halfward/UrbanVein/articles/intro.md

     I've always taken a fondness on how Karl Popper approaches science in terms of replication.
 Since <a href="https://www.arch.columbia.edu/programs/15-m-s-computational-design-practices">my masters program</a> resides in the "of sciences" realm, it makes sense to adhere to this line of thinking when producing and structuring the design:
 </p>
 <blockquote>
     We do not take even our own observations quite seriously, or accept them as scientific observations, until we have repeated and tested them.
-Only by such repetitions can we convince ourselves that we are not dealing with a mere isolated ‘coincidence,' but with events which, on account of their regularity and reproducibility, are in principle inter-subjectively testable.
+Only by such repetitions can we convince ourselves that we are not dealing with a mere isolated ‘coincidence,' but with events which, on account of their regularity and reproducibility, are in principle inter-subjectively testable. - Popper, K., 1959.
+The Logic of Scientific Discovery.
+Hutchinson, London, p.
+23.
 </blockquote>
 <p>
     With that in mind, this article is geared towards explaining how this project came to fruition and documenting it in a way that is clear and concise.